VaibhavGaikwad03/File-Encryption-and-Decryption/README.md

 3. **Password Input:**
    - Enter a secure password.
 This password will be used for both encryption and decryption, so remember it.

-4. **Choose Operation:**
-   - Decide whether to encrypt or decrypt the selected file using the provided options.

 5. **Execute Operation:**
    - Click the "Encrypt" or "Decrypt" button to perform the chosen operation on the selected file.